How Election Officials, Researchers, and Others Can Best Utilize the 2024 EAVS Data Interactive

 The threats to the safety and wellbeing of election officials are an unfortunate ongoing topic in the field over the past few years.

 “I Voted” stickers are an opportunity for citizens to show their civic pride after voting.
+Sticker design competitions are also one way election offices can engage with the communities they serve.

 Elections in the United States are administered by over 8,000 state and local governments, which vary in resources and responsibilities, and who serve a diverse voting population.